Catald: Biography

 On his return home his ship was wrecked off the Italian coast, near the city of Taranto.
 The people here appear to have encouraged the monk to accept the government of their church.
 Some of the miracles claimed through Catald's intercession include protecting the city against the plague and floods that, apparently, had occurred in neighbouring areas.

 When his coffin was opened in the eleventh century, it contained a gold cross left at the time of his burial.
 The relics of the saint were then encased and preserved in the high altar of the cathedral.

 Legacy

 His feast day is 10 May.

 Saint Cathal was the patron of the Sicilian Normans.

-San Cataldo is the patron saint of Corato, located in the Metropolitan City of Bari and the region of Puglia.
+San Cataldo is the patron saint of Corato, located in the Metropolitan City of Bari and the region of Apulia.

 The Cattedrale di San Cataldo is the archiepiscopal see of the Archdiocese of Taranto.
 Sicily is home to two churches named Chiesa di San Cataldo: the Church of San Cataldo in Palermo, a UNESCO World Heritage Site, and the Church of San Cataldo in Erice, which functions as a parish church.
 The parish church in Montenero Sabino, province of Rieti, in the region of the Lazio, is dedicated to San Cataldo.

 The Italian towns of San Cataldo (there is such a town in Sicily, and a modern sea resort in the Apulian Province of Lecce) are named in his honour.